mighty-gerbils/gerbil/doc/reference/actor.md

 `hostname` is the name of the host where the server is accessible and `path` is the socket path.

-Actor servers will never try to connect to unix addresses in different hosts.
+Actor servers will never try to connect to UNIX addresses in different hosts.

 ### TCP Addresses